 Analysis / Bias

 In review, Spiked publishes news and commentary with a conservative/libertarian bias.
-There is frequent use of loaded emotional language such as this: The barbarism of identity politics.
-There is also many articles featuring anti-feminist tones such as this: #MeToo has ruined the office romance.
-When it comes to UK politics they are fiercely pro-Brexit and when covering USA politics they report favorably on President Donald Trump such this: If Trump is Hitler, then Obama was Hitler too.
+There is the frequent use of loaded emotional language such as this: The barbarism of identity politics.
+There are also many articles featuring anti-feminist tones: #MeToo has ruined the office romance.
+When it comes to UK politics, they are fiercely pro-Brexit.
+When covering USA politics, they report favorably on former President Donald Trump: If Trump is Hitler, then Obama was Hitler too.

 Some articles are opposed to Trump, such as this: The idiocy of Trump’s Iran-baiting.
 When it comes to climate science, Spiked has varied editorial positions, with most supporting the notion that; humans indeed impact global warming; however, they prefer a limited Government role, which does not align with climate scientists’ recommendations.
 They have also published misleading information such as this: Global warming: the 97% fallacy.